to the unofficial tribute site of the Enormous

 you may not copy audio or any other files on this site.
 All materials

-seen and heard on it are protected by U.S. Federal Copyright and
+seen and heard on it are encoded with proprietary identification and protected by U.S. Federal Copyright and

-Intellectual Property laws, are also protected by the Digital Mellennium
+Intellectual Property laws, also protected by the Digital Mellennium

-Copyright Act and are subject to litigation should materials on
+Copyright Act, and are subject to litigation by the law firm of Friedman, Framme & Thrush should materials on

 this site be duplicated in violation of those protections!